The Don Killuminati: The 7 Day Theory: Critical reception

-Upon release, The Don Killuminati: The 7 Day Theory polarized critics, but has retrospectively been met with critical acclaim.
+Upon release, Killuminati: The 7-Day Theory polarized critics and received mixed reviews, but it has retrospectively been met with widespread critical acclaim.
 Muzik called the record one of the year's most important and noted that it "perfectly captures the dark tensions arising from the centre of the vicious heat that is the City of Angels".
 XXL awarded the album a perfect five-star rating.
 The Source, the leading hip hop magazine in the United States, has called the record better than Shakur's critically acclaimed All Eyez on Me album.
-Critic Cheo H. Coker of the Los Angeles Times saw "power and poignancy" in The Don Killuminati, but noted that it lacks the epic scope of Shakur's previous Me Against the World and All Eyez on Me albums.
+Critic Cheo H. Coker of the Los Angeles Times saw "power and poignancy" in Killuminati, but noted that it lacks the epic scope of Shakur's previous Me Against the World and All Eyez on Me albums.
 "It's in those albums – and songs such as "Brenda's Got a Baby", "Lord Knows" and "Only God Can Judge Me" – that the legacy of this tortured, talented artist will be best found".

 Richard Harrington of the Washington Post felt that "Shakur's voice sounds like blood boiling at times".
 "It would be easy to dismiss all this as rapper braggadoccio", he concluded his review, "but the heartfelt rage and aggression and Shakur's fate -- he was gunned down two months ago at the age of 25 -- suggest this music is dead serious".